rajeev29five/rajeev29five.github.io/index.md

 ## 5. touch

-An empty file that does not exist is created.
+An empty file that does not already exists in the current working directory is created.

 **touch** takes the following form.